 After that, sessions involve guiding clients towards their preferred future.
 We do this using solution focused techniques designed to overcome the brain’s default desire to maintain the status quo.

-With the emphasis on solutions and positivity, change happens naturally, one step at a time.
+With the emphasis on solutions and positivity, change happens naturally, one small step at a time.